 - Reserve for Student Financial Assistance Equal to the total fund equity resulting from student financial assistance programs.
 Please note that most state and federal programs do not allow districts to retain equity in surplus funds.
-This reservation may only be used in Fund 7. - 3417 Reserve for Post-Employment Sick Pay Amount equal to computed obligation for vested post-employment sick pay benefits. - 3418 Reserve for Post-Employment Benefits Amount equal to computed obligation for vested post-employment insurance benefits. - 3419 Reserve for Emergency Student Financial Aid Equal to the total fund equity resulting from the Emergency Financial Aid Grants to Students under the CARES, CRSSA and ARPA Acts.
-Please note that this reservation may only be used in Fund 7 in FY 2019-20 & FY 2020-21 and zeroed out in FY 2021-22. - 3420 Reserve for Emergency Relief Funds Institutional Equal to the total fund equity resulting from the Emergency Relief Funds to colleges for the Institutional portion under the CARES, CRSSA and ARPA Acts.
-Please note that this reservation may only be used in FY 2019-20 & FY 2020-21 and zeroed out in FY 2021-22. - 3421 Reserve for Emergency Relief Funds SIP Equal to the total fund equity resulting from the Emergency Relief Funds to colleges for the Strengthening Institutions Program under the CARES, CRSSA and ARPA Acts.
-Please note this reservation may only be used in FY 2019-20 & FY 2020-21 and zeroed out in FY 2021-22. - Reserve for FEMA Public Assistance Program COVID-19 Equal to the total fund equity resulting from the FEMA Public Assistance Program - COVID-19 funds to colleges for disaster relief from the pandemic.
-Please note this reservation may only be used in FY 2019-20 and zeroed out in FY 2020-21. - 3423 Reserve for Coronavirus Relief Fund Equal to the total fund equity resulting from the Coronavirus Relief Fund funds to colleges from the Governor under the CARES Act.
-Please note that this reservation may only be used in FY 2019-20 and zeroed out in FY 2020-21. - 3430-3439 Reserve for Capital Projects
+This reservation may only be used in Fund 7. - Reserve for Post-Employment Sick Pay Amount equal to computed obligation for vested post-employment sick pay benefits.
+Reserve for Post-Employment Benefits - Amount equal to computed obligation for vested post-employment insurance benefits. - 3419 Reserve for Emergency Student Financial Aid Equal to the total fund equity resulting from the Emergency Financial Aid Grants to Students under the CARES, CRSSA and ARPA Acts.
+Please note that this reservation may only be used in Fund 7 and must be zeroed out in FY 2021-22. - 3420 Reserve for Emergency Relief Funds Institutional Equal to the total fund equity resulting from the Emergency Relief Funds to colleges for the Institutional portion under the CARES, CRSSA and ARPA Acts.
+Please note that this reservation must be zeroed out in FY 2021-22. - 3421 Reserve for Emergency Relief Funds SIP Equal to the total fund equity resulting from the Emergency Relief Funds to colleges for the Strengthening Institutions Program under the CARES, CRSSA and ARPA Acts.
+Please note this reservation must be zeroed out in FY 2021-22. - Reserve for FEMA Public Assistance Program COVID-19 Equal to the total fund equity resulting from the FEMA Public Assistance Program COVID-19 funds to colleges for disaster relief from the pandemic.
+(INACTIVE) - 3423 Reserve for Coronavirus Relief Fund Equal to the total fund equity resulting from the Coronavirus Relief Fund funds to colleges from the Governor under the CARES Act.
+(INACTIVE) - 3430-3439 Reserve for Capital Projects